-I feel like there are imaginary barriers to starting new hobbies, whether it be learning the guitar, going to the gym or blackletter calligraphy, these barriers stop some people from ever starting.
-I believe it’s 2 things, a fear of sucking and an absence of knowledge of the topic.
-Now I can’t help the fear of sucking because when anyone starts anything it is not going to be very good, (look at my early posts on Instagram @richardwideman) yeeeesh.
-This teaches us all that everyone starts somewhere!
-Seriously though, if you press on and practice you will get quite good quite fast.
-I hope to motivate some people that may not have learned the art of calligraphy through this post.
-I intend to get rid of those barriers by posting some really easy to use beginner posts.
-Below are some basics for beginners as well as some tips and hints that any aspiring calligraphers should know for each script.
+First things first, I feel like there are imaginary barriers to starting new hobbies.
+Whether it be learning the guitar, going to the gym or blackletter calligraphy, these barriers stop some people from ever even starting.
+I think it’s 2 things, a fear of sucking and an absence of knowledge of the topic.
+Now I can’t help the fear of sucking, because of course when anyone starts anything they are not going to be very good.
+(Look for yourself at my early posts on Instagram (@richardwideman).

 A Very Brief History of Blackletter Calligraphy